 It’s all about the bustling scene at Capitola Beach and the bench-filled Esplanade Park that fronts it.
-Beach goers perch themselves on a wide, arcing sea wall lined with colorful tiles painted by community members and take in the panoramic beach scene.
-A nearby bandstand comes alive during the summer months with live music and a free movie series screening popular flicks at dusk, like Wall-E and The Avengers.
+Beach goers perch themselves on a wide sea wall lined with colorful tiles painted by community members and take in the panoramic beach scene.
+Get in the water for a swim, surf, boogie board session, or for some stand up paddle boarding on the Bay.

 You know summer has officially arrived when the Capitola Beach Company rolls out its rental trailer stocked with everything you need for a fun day at the beach including boogie boards, beach chairs and sun umbrellas.
 Don’t miss their boutique down the street that’s filled with men’s and women’s beach apparel individually selected by owners Jill and Matt.
 Around the corner, Nubia Swimwear offers an exhaustive selection of stylish women’s and girl’s swimwear from designers across the globe.

 Find unique handmade treasures at the Craft Gallery.
 Owner Carin Hanna emphasizes that the products and pieces are “work produced in the U.S. and Canada.”